fieldtrip/website/tutorial/sensor_analysis.md

 ## Reading in the data

 For your convenience, the data has already been preprocessed and read into FieldTrip.
-You can load the data wit
+You can load the data with:

     load subjectK